piatra-automation/apple-notifier-mcp/README.md

 ## Installation

-### Option 1: Desktop Extension (DXT) - Recommended 🌟

-The easiest way to install this extension is as a Desktop Extension (DXT) in Claude Desktop:
+### ⚠️ Prerequisites

 1. **Install terminal-notifier** (required system dependency):
    ```bash
    brew install terminal-notifier
    ```

+2. **Configure macOS Notifications**:
+   - Open **System Settings > Notifications**
+   - Find **terminal-notifier** in the list
+   - Enable "Allow Notifications"
+   - Configure alert style and other preferences as desired

+> **Important**: Without these steps, notifications will not appear on your system.

+### Option 1: Desktop Extension (DXT) - Recommended 🌟

+The easiest way to install this extension is as a Desktop Extension (DXT) in Claude Desktop:

-2. **Download** the latest `.dxt` file from our [releases page](https://gitlab.com/piatra-open-source-projects/apple-notifier-mcp/-/releases)
+1. **Download** the latest `.dxt` file from our [releases page](https://gitlab.com/piatra-open-source-projects/apple-notifier-mcp/-/releases)

-3. **Install** by double-clicking the `.dxt` file or dragging it to Claude Desktop
+2. **Install** by double-clicking the `.dxt` file or dragging it to Claude Desktop

-4. **Done!** The extension will be automatically configured and ready to use
+3. **Done!** The extension will be automatically configured and ready to use

-> **Important**: While DXT handles the MCP server installation automatically, `terminal-notifier` is a **system-level dependency** that must be installed separately.
-The extension will guide you through this if it's missing.
+> **Note**: DXT handles the MCP server installation but cannot install system-level dependencies like `terminal-notifier`.
+Make sure you've completed the prerequisites above.

 > **Automatic Updates**: DXT extensions update automatically when new versions are available!